 Dutch wind energy

-The Erasmus University Rotterdam buys Guarantees of Origin (GoO) of Dutch wind energy.
-For 2018 EUR bought roughly 16,500 megawatt hours of electricity.
-This equals about eight wind turbines which during the entire year produce electricity for EUR.
+Erasmus University Rotterdam buys Guarantees of Origin (GoO) of Dutch wind energy.
+For 2020 EUR bought roughly 17,500 megawatt hours of electricity.
+This equals about eight wind turbines which during the entire year produce sustainable electricity for EUR.

 Heat and cold storage system

-Erasmus University Rotterdam implements heat and cold storage systems, which is a system to store heat or cold in the soil.
+Erasmus University Rotterdam implements a heat and cold storage system, which is a system to store heat or cold in the soil.
 This system is used to sustainably heat or cool a building.
 The following buildings are already connected to a heat and cold storage system:

-- Erasmus Pavilion (including the first floor of the Hatta Building);
+- Erasmus Pavilion (including the first floor of Hatta Building);

 - University Library;